mharbeson/mlStockPrediction/README.md

 ## Project Requirements

-- Category 1: Python Programming Basics:
+- Category 1: Loading Data:
-    - Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.
+    - Read two data sets in with an API.
-        - See function trackFeaturesGenerator()
+    - This was accomplished through the use of the yfinance and finta API in Python.
-    - Create and call at least 3 functions or methods, at least one of which must return a value that is used somewhere else in your code.
-To clarify, at least one function should be called in your code, that function should calculate, retrieve, or otherwise set the value of a variable or data structure, return a value to where it was called, and use that value somewhere else in your code.
+        - See helper/stock_ml_helper.py

-        - See main.py
+- Category 2: Clean and operate on data:

-- Category 2: Utilize External Data:
+    - Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.
-    - Connect to an external/3rd party API and read data into your app
+    - This was accomplished through the prep_training_data() and retrieve_indicator_data() methods, joining the yfinance and finta dataframes and generating new columns such as EMA(Exponential Moving Average).
-        - See main.py
+        - See helper/stock_ml_helper.py

-- Category 3: Data Display
+- Category 3: Visualize / Present
     - Visualize data in a graph, chart, or other visual representation of data.
         - See function trackFeatureHeatmap()
     - Display data in tabular form